British picture framemakers, 1600-1950 - B

 Samuel Barnfield Bartington (1783-1845), initially a cabinetmaker, traded as a broker and picture dealer.
 After his death, his wife Mahala (d.1860) and youngest son Benjamin (b.1828) traded as picture framemakers.
 She died at 58 Wardour St in 1860, leaving effects worth under £200.

 Samuel and Mahala Bartington had eight children between 1814 and 1828.
-In the baptismal registers for his children he is described as a cabinetmaker (in 1820 as a broker), resident at Princes St, Walworth in 1814 and 1816 and thereafter at Beckford Row, Walworth.
+In the baptismal registers for their children he is described as a cabinetmaker (in 1820 as a broker), resident at Princes St, Walworth in 1814 and 1816 and thereafter at Beckford Row, Walworth.
 Samuel Bartington traded as a broker of household goods at 23 and 24 Beckford Row, Walworth, according to his fire insurance policy of 16 December 1816 (London Metropolitan Archives, Sun Fire Office policy registers, vol.472).
-By 1823 he was dealing in pictures, occasionally advertising the sale of portraits (The Times 28 May 1823, 20 May 1841).
+By 1823 he was dealing in pictures and occasionally advertising the sale of portraits (The Times 28 May 1823, 20 May 1841).
+‘Bartington’ is found as a seller at auction in 1811 and as both a buyer and seller of pictures from 1824 until 1840, most particularly as a seller on 20 February and 19 August 1824 and on 1 July 1833 (Getty Provenance Index).

-Framing work: In 1853 M. & B. Bartington, claiming the business to have been established for 30 years, advertised 'their large collection of ancient and modern carved frames, of the most choice and scarce patterns; likewise a large assortment of carved and composition gilt frames ready for use' (The Times 14 May 1853).
+Framing work: In 1853 M. & B. Bartington claimed the business to have been established for 30 years and advertised 'their large collection of ancient and modern carved frames, of the most choice and scarce patterns; likewise a large assortment of carved and composition gilt frames ready for use' (The Times 14 May 1853).
 M. & B. Bartington framed G.F.
-Watts's portrait, Father of the Artist,1833 (Watts Gallery, Compton) in a complex moulding frame with a label from 58 Wardour St, and therefore probably dating to the 1850s (information from Lynn Roberts).
+Watts's portrait, Father of the Artist, 1833 (Watts Gallery, Compton) in a complex moulding frame with a label from 58 Wardour St, and therefore probably dating to the 1850s (information from Lynn Roberts).

 Contributed by Eveleigh Bradford, Leeds, January 2014